caiolang/voiture-autonome/README.md

 ### **[EN]**
 # Autonomous Vehicle PIE project

-Project with the aim of conceiving and building a small autonomous vehicle to take part in a copmetition.
+Project with the aim of conceiving and building a small autonomous vehicle to take part in a competition.